JennyXieJiayi/JennyXieJiayi.github.io/index.md

 ## About Me

-I am a Ph.D. student at [Lab. of Intelligent Information Processing](http://iip.whu.edu.cn/), [Wuhan University](https://www.whu.edu.cn/), supervised by [Prof. Zhenzhong Chen](http://iip.whu.edu.cn/~zzchen/).
-Before that, I received my bachelor’s degree from the School of Remote Sensing and Information Engineering at Wuhan University.
+I am a Ph.D. student (2019-) at the [Lab. of Intelligent Information Processing](http://iip.whu.edu.cn/), [Wuhan University](https://www.whu.edu.cn/), supervised by [Prof. Zhenzhong Chen](http://iip.whu.edu.cn/~zzchen/).
+Before that, I received my bachelor’s degree (2015-2019) from the School of Remote Sensing and Information Engineering at Wuhan University.

 ## Research Interests